opinion

 Failure to protect AI content generation rights can lead to a number of issues.
 Among them:

 • Potential loss of ownership: Job one is determining who legally owns the output created by AI — an individual, company or AI tool provider.
 Many AI tools operate under specific licensing terms, which may grant the tool’s developer partial or full rights to the generated content.
 For instance, a platform might claim co-ownership or the right to redistribute or resell the generated content.
 This could dilute a content producer’s ability to control or monetize their work fully.
-That might also include derivative works, meaning whether content created with AI can be modified, reused or resold without violating the terms of use.
+It could also do the same for derivative works, if the terms of use prohibit content created with AI from being modified, reused or resold.

 • Legal and ethical implications: Using AI tools without fully understanding the associated rights can lead to legal disputes or ethical dilemmas.
 For example, if a content producer unknowingly uses an AI tool that generates content based on copyrighted material, they could face potential lawsuits.
 Further, AI tools typically have strong legal terms to protect them from liability for claims brought against you as a creator.
 Don’t depend on the AI tools or their terms to indemnify you.

 • FTC concerns: The Federal Trade Commission (FTC) has been actively monitoring and addressing issues related to AI-generated content.
 The FTC focuses on preventing deceptive practices, ensuring transparency and protecting consumer rights.
-It has issued guidelines emphasizing the need for transparent disclosure when AI-generated content is used, particularly in advertising, endorsements and content that could mislead consumers.
+In that regard, it has issued guidelines emphasizing the need for transparent disclosure when AI-generated content is used, particularly in advertising, endorsements and content that could mislead consumers.
 These guidelines are found on the FTC’s official website, particularly in the business guidance and AI technologies sections.

 • Reputational risk: Content producers risk damaging their reputations if it becomes public that their work is not entirely original or if they inadvertently violate copyright laws.
 Transparency about the use of AI tools is therefore becoming increasingly important in creative industries.